kyverno/chainsaw/website/docs/reference/jp/examples/to_lower.md

 ## Description

-takes in a string and outputs the same string with all lower-case letters
+Takes in a string and outputs the same string with all lower-case letters.

 ## Examples